 Notably, because Boros Charm wasn’t printed in the main MTG Foundations set, its recent reprinting didn’t help supply much.
 That may have an effect on the card’s overall price.
 The price used is the cheapest market average of all Boros Charm’s copies, which currently originates from Gatecrash.

-While the top two cards on this list are no-brainers, Untimely Malfunction is a bit shocking.
+While the top card on this list is a no-brainer, Untimely Malfunction is a bit shocking.
 Despite seeing little competitive appeal, this card’s versatile toolbox makes it a hit in Duel Commander, cEDH, and casual Commander.
 Deflecting Swat needs little introduction to many Commander players, and Untimely Malfunction doubles as a two-mana target-switching effect that occasionally blows up a threatening artifact.

 Considering how much Stock Up’s reputation precedes it, you may be surprised to find this card’s price so low.
 Stock Up’s market average currently looks like Mount Everest.
 While it had a massive peak at $12, the card has since come down to a price point somewhere between $7 and $8.
 This matches the card’s overall play rate, which, while still incredibly impressive for a Standard uncommon, has waned a bit.